Name: Tom Welling

 Hair Color: Dark Brown

 Tom Welling was born on was born on April 26, 1977 in New York, New York.
-His father, a retired executive for General Motors and his mother, a home engineer, named him Thomas John Patrick Welling when the world welcomed him.
+His father, a retired executive for General Motors and his mother, a home engineer, named him Thomas Joseph Welling when the world welcomed him.
 He has two older sisters and one younger brother.
 His brother, Mark Welling, is also working as an actor.